“When Judy Garland appears in ‘Ziegfeld Girl’ she will be making her debut as a prima donna.” – 1941 uncredited article

 When Judy Garland appears in “Ziegfeld Girl,” she will be making her debut as a prima donna.
 For while she has had singing roles in pictures before, including “Babes in Arms,” “Strike Up The Band,” and “The Wizard of Oz,” in “Ziegfeld Girl,” she will have her first really grown-up part in a musical whose cast is headed by James Stewart, Hedy Lamarr, Lana Turner, Tony Martin and herself.

 April 20, 1945: Filming continued on The Harvey Girls.
-Judy and cast were on the “Exterior Picnic Grounds” set filming the ending of the “March of the Doagies” number.
-The entire production number spanned the “Interior Harvey House” set, then moved to MGM’s Backlot #3 (the “Western Street”) then back to a soundstage for this set, which featured the “Judy on fire” ending of the number.
+Judy and the cast were on the “Exterior Picnic Grounds” set filming the ending of the “March of the Doagies” number.
+The entire production number spanned the “Interior Harvey House” set, then moved to MGM’s Lot #3 (the “Billy The Kid Street”) then back to a soundstage for this set, which featured the “Judy on Fire” ending of the number.
 After all that time and expense, the entire sequence was cut from the film.

 April 20, 1949: Judy posed for these wardrobe and makeup tests for Annie Get Your Gun on Stage 4 at MGM.
 Judy was due in makeup at 10 a.m. then due on the set at 11 a.m., arriving at 11:10.
 Lunch was from 12 – 1 p.m.; dismissed at 5:20 p.m.